La Atención Primaria en el laberinto: 'Público TV' emite este lunes un programa especial sobre la segunda ola de covid

 responsabilidad única la pandemia? ¿Qué medidas pueden aliviar esta situación a corto plazo? ¿Están todos los territorios y comunidades haciendo las cosas bien?
-Estás y otras cuestiones serán respondidas el próximo lunes 28 de septiembre en Público por algunos expertos en sanidad en un programa dedicado a la situación sanitaria que vive España en la segunda ola de la pandemia del coronavirus.
+Estas y otras cuestiones tienen su respuesta este lunes 28 de septiembre en Público mediante algunos expertos en sanidad en este programa dedicado a la situación sanitaria que vive España en la segunda ola de la pandemia del coronavirus.

-El debate, que será emitido a las 21.00 horas en Público TV, será moderado por Ricardo Campos y contará con la presencia de las ex ministras de Sanidad María Luisa Carcedo y Carmen Montón, el médico de familia Rafael Sotoca y el presidente de la Sociedad Española de Medicina Familiar y Comunitaria, Salvador Tranche.
+El debate, emitido desde las 21.00 horas en Público TV, está moderado por Ricardo Campos y cuenta con la presencia de las exministras de Sanidad María Luisa Carcedo y Carmen Montón, el médico de familia Rafael Sotoca y el presidente de la Sociedad Española de Medicina Familiar y Comunitaria, Salvador Tranche.

-El sistema de Atención Primera y la sanidad española se encuentran en uno de los peores momentos desde que la epidemia de la covid-19 llegó a España.
+El sistema de Atención Primaria y la sanidad española se encuentran en uno de los peores momentos desde que la epidemia de la covid-19 llegó a España.
 Sin embargo, sobre la coyuntura pandémica subyace un modelo que ya mostraba claros siglos de agotamiento debido a los recortes que la Administración hizo sobre el sistema de salud pública en la anterior crisis económica.
-Esta problemática será tratada en un programa que invita a la reflexión el próximo lunes.
+Esta problemática es el centro de un programa que invita a la reflexión, partiendo de los datos y del análisis de la situación actual.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.